The Village of Bubión

 ** One of the tinaos within the winding streets of Bubión and colorful flowerpots.

-It also shares in the festivities of these popular festivals held in the neighboring villages:
+It also shares in these festivities held in the neighboring villages:

 The Autumn Fair (Feria de Artesanía, Turismo y Agricultura Ecológica) - October 12th - A giant fair, the biggest in the area, where you will find a wonderful assortment of locally made Alupjarra products, including textiles (colorful rugs and blankets), crafts, soaps and candles, jellies and jams, jars of honey, Moorish pastries and more...